wacn/trustcenter/trustcenter/security/azuresecurity.md

                      <li>Protection for data in transit and at rest, including encryption for data, files, applications, services, communications, and drives</li>
                      <li>Support for and use of numerous encryption mechanisms, including SSL/TLS, IPsec, and AES.</li>
                      <li>Configuration support on VHDs that contain sensitive information.</li>
-                     <li>Access to data by Azure support personnel requires your explicit permission and is granted on a “just in time” basis that is logged and audited, then revoked after completion of the engagement. </li>
+                     <li>Access to data by Azure support personnel requires your explicit permission and is granted on a “just in time” basis that is logged and audited, then revoked after completion of the engagement. </li>
                   </ul>
                   <p><b>Azure Key Vault service</b></p>
                   <p>Secure key management is essential to protecting data in the cloud.
 Azure Key Vault enables Azure subscribers to safeguard and control cryptographic keys and other secrets used by cloud apps and services.</p>